Insurance 101

 Unsure how insurance works or want to know more?
 You’ve come to the right place.
 From life insurance to disability income insurance, we’re here to help you better understand the basics.

-In general, insurance can be a financial tool that helps to protect you and the people you care about if something unexpected happens, like an accident, injury, or illness.
+In general, insurance can be a financial tool that helps protect you and the people you care about if something unexpected happens, such as an accident, injury, or illness.
 An insurance policy helps to limit your financial burden if a covered event were to happen.

 African-american millennial woman looking on her laptop.